Portfolio Index

-The table below lists the research sequence from the most recent project back to the first published paper.
+The research sequence is listed from the most recent project back to the first published paper.
+Earlier developmental submissions are retained as summaries where useful to document the evolution of the research program.
+(Updated 08-16-2026)

 | Ref | Title | Journal / Venue | Focus | Status | Document |